-Anyone who is contacted for advertising purposes without their consent can of course demand that they cease and desist.
+Those without Consent contacted for advertising purposes can, of course, demand that they cease and desist.
 However, this does not automatically give rise to a claim for damages.
-As the Federal Court of Justice (BGH) clarified in case VI ZR 109/23, the person concerned must rather prove that they have actually suffered tangible damage as a result of the infringement.
+As the Federal Court of Justice (BGH) clarified in proceedings VI ZR 109/23, the Affected parties rather prove that the Infringement tangible damage has actually occurred.

 Compensation for unlawful advertising

-Since the defendant did not respond to this email, the plaintiff repeated his objection and his claim by fax on April 6, 2020.
-With his lawsuit, the plaintiff sought to prohibit the defendant from contacting him for advertising purposes without his consent and demanded damages for pain and suffering in the amount of at least € 500 plus interest.
+As the defendant did not respond to this e-mail, the plaintiff repeated his request.
+Contradiction and his claim by fax on April 6, 2020.
+With his lawsuit, the plaintiff sought to prohibit the defendant from selling him without his consent.
+Consent for advertising purposes and demanded damages of at least € 500 plus interest.

 The Regional Court granted the injunctive relief but dismissed the claim for damages.
 The plaintiff's appeal before the Regional Court of Rottweil was dismissed, whereupon the plaintiff lodged an appeal with the Federal Court of Justice.